Temerty Faculty of Medicine ↗ MD Program ↗

 Why UofT, why Toronto, why Mississauga.

-If you're holding multiple offers and weighing UofT, three pages worth skimming before you decide — one for the school itself, and one for each of the two campuses you might end up at.
+Three quick reads if you're weighing UofT against another offer: one for the school itself, and one for each campus you might end up at.
 The right answer depends on which academy you're matched to and how you want your day-to-day to feel.

 Common Questions